SoyeongKimm/100DaysOfCodeChallenge/README.md

 # 100DaysOfCode Challenge

 This is my first #100DaysOfCode challenge.
 I have been challenging myself to code for at least an hour a day for 100 consecutive days from November 22, 2023.
 This repository is created on its 31st day.

 I am joining the challenge with Swift and iOS App development.
-I am following the course [iOS & Swift - The Complete iOS App Development Bootcamp](https://www.udemy.com/course/ios-13-app-development-bootcamp/) by Angela Yu at The App Brewery which is the best iOS course ever!
+I am studying to become a developer and following the course [iOS & Swift - The Complete iOS App Development Bootcamp](https://www.udemy.com/course/ios-13-app-development-bootcamp/) by Angela Yu who is the best instructor ever!

+In this repository, I will log my progress of the journey to become an app developer for 100 days.
 Let's get coding!

 ### Contents